loair/cs632/README.md

 3. Yes.
 There are two reasons I think causing the problem.
    1. The parameter K are responsible for misclassifying since it may be too small or too big.
    2. The featur selection - the choice of Bag of Words is related with it.
+   3. Data volume is not big enough to make the machine learn the pattern